MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/set-up-device-for-development.md

 is configured to communicate with an Android device via USB.
 It is possible to reconfigure it to use TCP/IP instead of USB.
 To do this, both the device and the computer must be on the same WiFi network.
-To setup your environment to debug over WiF issue these steps from the command line:
+To setup your environment to debug over WiFi issue these steps from the command line:

 1. Determine the IP address of your Android device.
 One way to find